Items of Interest and Past News

 We are pleased to replicate here an old image of Doane Academy from 1840 and a Portrait of Bishop Doane (1799-1859 which hangs in the ante-chapel of the school.

 The Programme of “St. Nicolas” performed by the combined

 Choral Society of SMH and Brighton College in 1963 can be found here.

 The Boy with a Cart

-The programme of this play has been provided by Heather Johnson (Heald).
-We do not have a precise date for it, but Heather was at the Hall between 1948 and 1957, so we can assume that, as she was one of the cast, it was within that period.
-If anyone can date it more precisely, please let us know.
+The play was produced at SMH between 1948 and 1957.
 The play was originally published in 1945.
 More information on Cuthmann, Saint of Steyning may be found by following this link https://en.wikipedia.org/wiki/Cuthmann_of_Steyning

 Parent School Association News Edition Autumn 1992